ikmckenz/adme-pred-py/README.md

 We want to replicate most of the functionality of [SwissADME](https://www.nature.com/articles/srep42717).
 We want the core code to be abstract enough that it can produce a extensive report on a single compound like SwissADME, or be used as a filter in a screen.
 (Ex. `for compound in compounds if lipinski_druglikeness then ...`)
 We will probably also want to implement some functionality from [Open Source Bayesian Models](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4478615/).

-We maintain a list of
+We are open to novice contributors, and maintain a issues good for beginners in our [issues](https://github.com/ikmckenz/adme-pred-py/issues).